AbdAlRahman-Hesham/Car-Reservation/README.md

 └─── Services            # Business Logic Layer (Application Services)
     ├─── AuthServices    # Authentication and Authorization services
 ```

-(Due to technical issues, the search service is temporarily unavailable.)
+---

-## Setup Instructions To Setup Backend Project
+## Setup Instructions

+Follow these steps to set up the **Car-Reservation** project on your local machine.

 ### Step 1: Install Required Tools
-Make sure you have the following installed on your machine:
+Ensure you have the following installed:
 - **Visual Studio** (with ASP.NET and Entity Framework workloads)
 - **Git**
 - **SQL Server** (or use SQLite if configured)